-The blog became a platform to share, promote and discuss both mainstream and marginalised artists, and is now a collective of sorts, pooling resources and practitioners, both clinical and creative, to promote the work of marginalised artists and encourage participation in the arts.
+Her blog became a platform to share, promote and discuss both mainstream and marginalised artists with a focus on mental health.
+Mental Spaghetti is now a collective of sorts, pooling resources and practitioners, both clinical and creative, to promote the work of marginalised artists and encourage participation in the arts.

 Mental Spaghetti works inclusively with groups and individuals of all backgrounds and situations, who feel themselves socially excluded and/or marginalised from the mainstream art world.
 We also work with and for arts organisations, community outreach groups and clinical institutions in a research and development capacity, as well as delivering to briefs.

 Mental Spaghetti is a non-profit project – all funds go straight back into delivering future activities, such as exhibitions, workshops and art events.

 For more information, please contact Marie-Louise Plum directly.